Author: Syedur Rahman 28 July 2020

 But such huge amounts create a risk of fraud, corruption and other business crime.
 With MDBs unrestricted by national borders, having a wide range of investigatory powers and the ability to impose a variety of severe sanctions, they are able to scrutinise any possible suggestion of wrongdoing relating to MDB-funded contracts.

-Syed and Josh will be speaking on issues relating to MDB investigations.
-They will be joined by senior investigations lawyers Barry Vitou (Partner, Greenberg Traurig), Ian Hargreaves (Partner, Covington & Burling) and Alex Haines (Barrister, Outer Temple Chambers) together with investigations, compliance and cybersecurity consultant Chris Kim (Guidepost Solutions), a former investigator at the World Bank.
+Syed will be speaking on issues relating to MDB investigations.
+He will be joined by senior investigations lawyers Barry Vitou (Partner, Greenberg Traurig), Ian Hargreaves (Partner, Covington & Burling) and Alex Haines (Barrister, Outer Temple Chambers) together with investigations, compliance and cybersecurity consultant Chris Kim (Guidepost Solutions), a former investigator at the World Bank.